Is the test shoot required?

 What sort of photos will we be shooting?

-Senior photos can be used for a lot of differenten purposes so you should expect a variety of shots.
+Senior photos can be used for a lot of different purposes so you should expect a variety of shots.
 The traditional senior photo—a close up of head and shoulders—-still has its place in the yearbook.
-Year books phots tend to end up printed fairly small so we want to make sure you are recognizable. it is not something I want to neglect to get a fabulous backdrop.
+Year books photos tend to end up printed fairly small so we want to make sure you are recognizable. it is not something I want to neglect to get a fabulous backdrop.
 The full body shots in a field or by the shore are great.
 Just keep in mind you may prefer one for social media, one to print, and one for the yearbook.

 Payment.